George Strait: 2000s

 On October 3, 2006, Strait marked his 30th year in the music industry with the release of a new album titled It Just Comes Natural.
 The album was recorded in Key West, Florida, in Jimmy Buffett's Shrimp Boat Sound Studio (said to be a better recording location due to lack of allergy flare-ups during recording process), which was also the recording location of Troubadour.
 It featured 15 new songs.
 Strait's long-time friend and songwriter, Dean Dillon, co-wrote two of the songs on the album.
 It received generally positive reviews from critics.
 People, in their four-star review, remarked, "If ever there was a natural in country music, it's Strait," while USA Today raved that "he continues to make such consistent quality look easy".
 The first single from the album, "Give It Away" reached number one, making one of its co-writers, country legend "Whispering Bill" Anderson, the first songwriter to have a number-one hit in five different decades.
 The title track, "It Just Comes Natural" became his 42nd Billboard number one.

 In 2007, "Wrapped" reached number one on the Mediabase 24/7 country music charts, giving Strait his 55th overall number-one single.
 From January through April of that year, Strait headlined a 23-date arena tour with country-music legend Ronnie Milsap and then-newcomer Taylor Swift.
 He released a new album titled Troubadour on April 1, 2008.
 The CD contained 12 tracks, including a duet with Patty Loveless and another with long-time songwriter Dean Dillon.
 The lead single from the album, "I Saw God Today", debuted at number 19 on the Radio and Records and Billboard charts.
 It is the highest debut ever for a single from Strait and the fourth-highest debut for a song in country-music history.
 Troubadour debuted at number one on the Billboard Top 200 album charts, selling over 160,000 copies in its first week of release.
 "River of Love", the third single from the album, became his 57th number-one song in 2009.

 In April 2009, Strait was honored by the Academy of Country Music with the Artist of the Decade Award, which was presented to Strait by the previous ACM Artist of the Decade, Garth Brooks.
 In June of that year, he headlined the first event at the new Dallas Cowboys Stadium in Arlington, Texas.
 Strait's single "Living for the Night" was released on May 28, 2009, and was written by Strait, his son Bubba, and Dean Dillon.
 The song was the lead single from his album Twang, released on August 11, 2009.
 Twang was certified gold for selling over 500,000 copies.
+By 2009, he broke Conway Twitty's previous record for the most number-one hits on Billboard's Hot Country Songs chart when his 44 number one singles surpassed Twitty's 40.